AFNI program: 3dAutomask

 Usage: 3dAutomask [options] dataset

-Input dataset is EPI 3D+time.
+Input dataset is EPI 3D+time, or a skull-stripped anatomical.

 Output dataset is a brain-only mask dataset.